VegaDeftwing/OpGuidesHugoSrc/content/posts/SomeConsumerism.md

 1. The Launchpad Pro Mk3.

-   I had a Launchpad Mk2 before this, and while it was *fine* it wasn't even really something I'd reccomend.
+   I had a Launchpad Mk2 before this, and while it was *fine* it wasn't even really something I'd recommend.
 Meanwhile, the LP Pro Mk3, with velocity sensative pads and after touch is *almost* the only controller I need.
 It doesn't have a way to hook up a sustain pedal, and the lack of pitch and mod wheels means It can't take over synth control duties entirely, but in general it made playing music a lot more fun - espically with scale mode turned on since I'm ass at music theory

 2. 7-String, nice guitar